Home / What We Do / Corporate Affairs / Customer Service / Complaints

 T12 EWR5

 Complaints under this procedure may only relate to the enforcement of sea fisheries or food safety law.
 Complainants may make a complaint to the Section 49 Complaints Officer at any stage within 28 days of the event.
-Complaints may be made on behalf of an individual by their producer organisation or other recognised representative organisation.

 Section 49 of the Act specifically precludes consideration of a complaint under that section if the subject matter relates to any matter subject to court proceedings before a court or other tribunal, or if it is subject to a complaint to the Ombudsman or an appeal to the Information Commissioner.